 - Anaerobic “sour” mulch may give off pungent odors, and the alcohols and organic acids that build up may be toxic to young plants.

 Check out this video from Davey Trees, one episode in their series “Talking Trees,” on how to properly mulch your trees.
-Davey Expert and ISA Certified Arborist Shawn Fitzgerald explains proper application and a few mistakes to avoid.
+Davey Expert and ISA Certified Arborist Shawn Fitzgerald explain the proper application and a few mistakes to avoid.